Faisal-Naseer1/Demo/README.md

 # Demo
-A Demo class of github
+A Demo class of github.